kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor-and-cline.md

 - https://code.visualstudio.com/docs/copilot/copilot-customization
 - https://github.com/github/awesome-copilot

+### Claude System Prompts
-> By the way, Claude includes a System Prompts release notes section in its docs.
+Claude includes a System Prompts release notes section in its docs.
 This section logs updates made to the default system prompts used on Claude.ai and in the mobile apps.
 The system prompt does not affect the API.
 Check it out here: https://docs.anthropic.com/en/release-notes/system-prompts

 ## Gemini CLI
 Gemini CLI brings the capabilities of Gemini models to your terminal in an interactive Read-Eval-Print Loop (REPL) environment.
 Gemini CLI consists of a client-side application (`packages/cli`) that communicates with a local server (`packages/core`), which in turn manages requests to the Gemini API and its AI models.
 Gemini CLI also contains a variety of tools for tasks such as performing file system operations, running shells, and web fetching, which are managed by `packages/core`.